Zuhu162/javaCompressor/README.md

 # Java File Compressor

-A desktop application that allows users to compress and decompress files using various compression algorithms.
+A desktop app I built to compress and decompress files with various algorithms.
+Super simple to use!

 ![Java File Compressor](docs/images/screenshot.png)

-## Features
+## What it does

-### Core Functionality
+### Core Features

 - **Multiple Algorithms:** Supports ZIP, GZIP, and BZIP2
 - **Compression Control:** Adjust levels (1-9) for speed vs. size tradeoffs